Bee-Lab/BeelabPaypalBundle/Resources/doc/index.md

 $ composer require beelab/paypal-bundle
 ```

-Enable bundle in the kernel:
+Enable bundle in the kernel (unless you're using flex):

 ```php
 <?php